Read this article in Speed Reading Mode

 Well that takes a load off your shoulders…

-Don’t fret, follow these 10 tips for Twitter and LinkedIn and you'll have personal social media bios that are bound to get you noticed in your professional world.
+Don’t fret, follow these 10 tips for key social platforms and you'll have personal social media bios that are bound to get you noticed in your professional world.

-- 1. Be quick.
+1. Get to the point.
 Don’t forget you’ve only got 2800 characters to make an impression.
 Don’t waste any of those characters with long sentences or fancy words.
 Speak in short, punchy, bullet-point notes to optimise your character use.

 2. Be business.
 Your Twitter bio may not give you space for your résumé, but you still have room to tell people what you do.
-Most importantly, you need to include the key words people will identify you by and search for you with.
+Most importantly, you need to include the key words people will identify you and your personal brand by and search for you with.
 Your Twitter bio is only short, but, write it well, and it can rank highly on search results.

-- 3. Be personal.
+3. Be personal.
 This is Twitter after all, people won’t respond to a corporate drone.
 It seems like everyone’s an ‘entrepreneur’ nowadays, so say something different.
-Hobbies, habits, likes, loves, anything that makes you interesting is a great addition.
+Hobbies, habits, likes, loves, the best social media bios share things that make you interesting.
 Top tip: look at what your competitors are saying and say something different.

 It can be a daunting task to write about yourself, but it’s also a very important one.
 Browse other people’s social bios, take inspiration from your favourites and, most importantly, define yourself.
 You need to stand out in this professional world, as you, uniquely you.